mlanza/ai-literacy/201/05-tools.md

 * **File Handling** – Lets the AI read and analyze your uploaded documents.
 * **Calendar Access** – Grants visibility into your schedule and the ability to manage events.

 Developers are continually adding new capabilities — like Q showing Bond the latest high-tech gadget, or Tony Stark adding a new feature to the Iron Man suit.
-Each one is exciting not because it’s flashy, but because it delivers real utility.
+Each one is exciting not because it’s flashy, but because it removes friction and delivers real utility.

 They shrink the gap between idea and action.

-### Other Tool-Based Superpowers
+## Other Tool-Based Superpowers

 Beyond calendars and file access, here are a few more tools you may already be using or will soon: